- Earthing Basics

 The bottom line: If you use more than one Earthing product at one time, connect them to the same grounding source, either to a grounded outlet or to the ground rod cord.
 Not one to the outlet and the other to the ground rod.

-You can certainly plug two single Earthing cords into the two receptacles of a standard grounded outlet or even into two different outlets.
-Or you can use an Earthing splitter cord with two terminals into which you can plug two Earthing product cords.
+It is quite OK to plug two single Earthing cords into the two receptacles of a standard grounded outlet or even into two different outlets.
+Or you can plug an Earthing outlet adaptor with two terminals into one outlet or the Earthing ground rod cord and then plug two Earthing product cords into the adaptor.

 It should be noted that newer houses have ground rods under the house at several points below the pathway of the ground wire, resulting in an improved grounding system.
 Older grounding systems may have wires with a volt or two, because of the length of the wire and a slight build-up of resistance.
 Electro-hypersensitive people may feel even that low voltage, and are advised in that case to connect their Earthing product to a dedicated Earthing ground rod planted in the soil outside an adjacent window, if that is feasible).